Best of 2022: Sienna Maker Jacket

 We couldn't go this month without a nod to the famous Carhart work coat.
 The part of nearly every workwear wardrobe, the caramel yellow jacket is practically part of American history.
 Rather than recreate it in whole cloth, though, I decided to mix it up with a heavyweight linen instead of canvas.
 The linen is sturdy yet soft and will only improve with age as you wear this coat for years and years!

-Also in this box: Matching thread, topstitching thread, fusible interfacing, pocketing, D-rings, jean tack buttons, and a sewing machine needle
+Also in this box: Matching thread, topstitching thread, fusible interfacing, pocketing, D-rings, snaps and snap tool, and a sewing machine needle

 Wonderful fabric!
 Lots of compliments on this jacket with the unique sleeves and fun placket on the back.Closet Core patterns never disappoint.

 I am not sure why they are writing to me for a review when I ordered it 2 weeks ago.
 First off, I got the wrong sized pattern.
 Although the photos show pictures of smaller and plus sizes the pattern you get is not.
 So, I have had to send it back and order a plus-size version.